drperpen/Raw2RGB/README.md

 └── README.md                    # Documentation
 ```
 ## Known Limitations
-- The implementation assumes all input files are Bayer images in `.tiff` format.
-- The vignette map must match the size of the input images; otherwise, corrections may fail.
 - SIMD optimizations may not work on hardware without AVX, SSE, or similar instruction sets.

 ## Future Improvements